anikpaul99/the-wild-oasis/README.md

 10. **Hotel Settings Page** (`/settings`):
     ![Hotel Settings Page](screenshots/update%20hotel%20setting%20in%20wild%20oasis.png)

+## Demo Access

+This project is a private internal application with a secure authentication system, and access is restricted to hotel staff accounts.
+However, if you're a recruiter or developer and would like to explore the app for evaluation purposes, feel free to reach out.

+- ✅ I’ll be happy to provide demo access upon request.
+- 🔒 Sign-up is disabled for public users to maintain security.

+Please contact me via email or LinkedIn (links below), and I’ll send you access credentials along with guidance on how to use the app.

 ## Contact

 For any inquiries or further information, please feel free to reach out: